 All staff have an awareness of specific safeguarding issues - some of which are listed below.
-Staff are made aware that behaviours linked to the likes of drug taking, alcohol abuse, unexplainable and/or persistent absences from education and consensual and non-consensual sharing of nude and/or semi-nude images and/or videos can be signs that children are at risk.
+Staff are made aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and consensual and non-consensual sharing of nude and/or semi-nude images and/or videos can be signs that children are at risk.

-The Cumbria SCP Procedures Manual provides specific guidance on a range of safeguarding issues which we may have to address.
+The Cumbria SCP Procedures Manual provides specific guidance on a range of safeguarding issues which settings may have to address.